Aktualisiert: 20. Aug.

 So, why are some people using plastics?

 For one, they might not be aware of the hidden dangers.

 For two, plastic cheaper than the traditional fermenting vessels and that factor can and quite often is, the most important factor for some producers.

 Now you could ask: why shouldn't they use plastics?

 The answer is simple.
 During the process of fermentation different organic compounds, enzymes and acids are formed.
 And those things, especially the acids react with plastics and they pull chemicals out of those plastics.
-As a end result, you end up gettng a Molotov cocktail of those synthetic compounds in your vegetables.
+As a end result, you end up getting a Molotov cocktail of those synthetic compounds right with your vegetables.